 Blogging for Fun (and Profit!)

 This is how we make a living on the road.
-We build informational websites (including this one), drive traffic to them, and monetize them – mostly through affiliate marketing.
+We build informational websites (including this one), drive traffic to them, and monetize them – mostly through affiliate marketing and advertising.
 We started our first site in the spring of 2016, but it wasn’t until September 2017 that income from our sites began covering our expenses.
-Now, we bring in more income than we ever did in our former 9-5 lives.
+Now, we bring in significantly more income than we ever did in our former 9-5 lives.

 We are very grateful for how this has shaken out, but it also took a lot of hustle and hard work to get to this point.

 So how, exactly, do you go about starting a website that earns you a living?
 We plan on writing a detailed post on this soon, but in the meantime here are some resources:

 - Authority Hacker.
 The go-to resource for all things related to starting a useful and profitable website.
 The free content on their blog is super detailed, they have a helpful podcast, and if you want something more structured they have paid courses that are well worth the cost of admission.

 - ProBlogger.
 One of the first (and still one of the best) sites about blogging for a living.
 This site is packed with resources and tips on all things related to building, monetizing, and growing a profitable blogging business.